 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines its scope, lists specific concrete actions, and provides comprehensive trigger guidance.
 It uses proper third-person voice, includes both a primary 'Use when' clause with enumerated scenarios and a secondary 'Also use when' clause for related terms.
-The highly specialized domain (ISO 13485 medical device QMS) ensures strong distinctiveness.
+The highly specialized domain (ISO 13485 medical device QMS) makes it distinctly identifiable among other skills.

 | Dimension | Reasoning | Score |